pandanxt/nxt-hms/README.md

 In the Final step, explore the system and you can manipulate the Admin account.

 **MedEast Login Credentials:**
+### Login as Administrator
+- Email: shahmobeen333@gmail.com
+- Username: mubeen.hussain
+- Password: M0b33n2hah
+### Login as Staff
-- Email: admin@gmail.com
+- Email: staff.user@gmail.com
-- Username: admin
+- Username: staff
-- Password: Admin123
+- Password: Staff123